Qualifications for Naturopathic Medical Training & Licensing

 - Canadian College of Naturopathic Medicine

-Please be aware: there are a number of institutions that offer naturopathic doctorates which are not accredited by the CNME.
-These institutions might not meet the stringent standards required to ensure adequate education and safety, and typically do not include important hands-on clinical education.
-In states which do not license naturopathic doctors, it may be difficult to determine whether or not your practitioner has graduated from an accredited program.
+Please be aware: many institutions offer naturopathic doctorates which are not accredited by the CNME.
+These institutions might not meet the stringent standards required to ensure adequate education and safety.
+Furthermore, these non-accredited institutions typically do not include important hands-on clinical education.
+In states which do not license naturopathic doctors, it’s difficult to determine whether your practitioner graduated from an accredited program.
 Use the list above to verify qualifications as needed.